Min-Chih/wordpress/README.md

 ``` template tag
 <?php bloginfo('template_directory');?>
 ```
-- Able to dynamic change the web title and description by adding template tags for title
+- Able to dynamic change the web title and description by replacing title to template tags like below:
 ``` template tag title
 <?php bloginfo('name');?>
 ```